kevin451s/Wordpress-Tutorial/README.md

 # Wordpress-Tutorial
 ## Introduction to Wordpress
-  WordPress is an online, open source website creation tool written in PHP.
-But in non-geek speak, it's probably the easiest and most       powerful blogging and website content management system (or CMS) in existence today.
+ "WordPress is an online, open source website creation tool written in PHP.
+But in non-geek speak, it's probably the easiest and most powerful blogging and website content management system (or CMS) in existence today."

 ###What Is WordPress?

   * Personal publishing system built on PHP and MySQL